 - are the only imaging study that detect extramedullary disease, which is myeloma that grows outside the bone marrow

-The IMWG's consensus statement on assessment of response to treatment includes PET scanning.
-The IMWG states that PET scans are required, along with either Next-Generation Flow (NGF) or Next-Generation DNA Sequencing (NGS)—both of which analyze tissue from the bone marrow—to assess minimal residual disease.
+The International Myeloma Working Group's (IMWG's) consensus statement on assessment of response to treatment includes PET scanning.
+The IMWG states that PET scans are required, along with either Next-Generation Flow (NGF) or Next-Generation DNA Sequencing (NGS)—both of which analyze tissue from the bone marrow—to assess minimal residual disease (MRD).
 Only PET scans are able to detect areas where myeloma is growing both outside and inside the bone marrow.

 PET/CT combines PET and CT scans in sequential studies, allowing the radiologist to perform a CT scan of areas that light up on PET.